Kramav/Kramav/README.md

 - **Undergraduate research — biosensor instrumentation.** Hardware and signal work in a neonatal-care research lab.
 Co-author on the grant funding the position and a contributor to a forthcoming publication.
-- **Engineering co-op — Salas O'Brien.** Controls and automation work involving PLCs and industrial control systems.
+- **Engineering co-op** Controls and automation work involving PLCs and industrial control systems.

 ### Technical skills